Crisis in general practice

 GPC chair Richard Vautrey wrote to the secretary of state for health and social care to call for an increase in the funding of undergraduate placements in primary care.

-GPC is working to create a better environment to allow GPs to deliver high quality general practice to patients.
-By gathering your views and feedback, GPC is able to use these surveys during negotiations and in discussions with the government, civil service and other organisations.
+By gathering your views and feedback, GPC is able to use surveys during negotiations and in discussions with the government, civil service and other organisations.

 Alan Stout, chair of Northern Ireland GPC